tudelft/tudelft_vision/docs/index.rst

 ============

 An example of utilizing the Vision Library is shown in the next video.
-The Parrot Bebop drone runs an autopilot system comprised of the Vision Library and `Paparazzi UAV <http://wiki.paparazziuav.org/>`_.
+The Parrot Bebop drone runs an autopilot system comprised of the Vision Library and :doc:`Paparazzi UAV </paparazzi>`.

 .. raw:: html